sphinx-contrib/confluencebuilder/doc/configuration.rst

     - :ref:`Jira directives <jira-directives>`
     - :ref:`Jira roles <jira-roles>`

+.. |confluence_lang_overrides| replace:: ``confluence_lang_overrides``
+.. _confluence_lang_overrides:

-.. confval:: confluence_lang_transform
+.. confval:: confluence_lang_overrides

-    .. versionchanged:: 2.1 Support a ``None`` return to use a default value.
+    .. versionadded:: 2.6

-    A function to override the translation of literal block-based directive language values to Confluence supported code block macro language values.
-    The default translation accepts `Pygments documented language types`_ to `Confluence-supported syntax highlight languages`_.
+    A dictionary to override literal block-based directive language values to a Confluence supported code block macro language values.
+The default mapping accepts `Pygments documented language types`_ to `Confluence-supported syntax highlight languages`_.

     .. code-block:: python

-       def my_language_translation(lang):
-           return 'default'

-       confluence_lang_transform = my_language_translation
+        confluence_lang_overrides = {
+            'rs': 'rust',
+            'rust': 'rust',
+        }

-    In the event that the transform returns a ``None`` value, the provided language type will be transform to a default language type for a language as if this transform was not provided.
+    In the event that a language entry is missing or returns a ``None`` value, the provided language type will be transform to a default language type as if this transform was not provided.

 .. |confluence_latex_macro| replace:: ``confluence_latex_macro``